Man dies at Sugar Mountain Resort in after-hours incident

-SUGAR MOUNTAIN — A 53-year-old man reportedly died at Sugar Mountain Resort on Friday, Jan.
-31, after an incident that the resort owner says occurred when the man was sledding after hours.
+SUGAR MOUNTAIN — A man lost his life at Sugar Mountain Resort on Friday, Jan.
+31, after an incident where the man and others were reportedly trespassing on the property by sledding after hours.

-According to Sugar Mountain Resort owner and village of Sugar Mountain Mayor Gunther Jochl, at 11:04 p.m. on Jan.
-31, a man was sledding on a plastic disc.
+According to Sugar Mountain Chief of Police David Henson, at approximately 11:04 p.m.
+John Joseph Nevins IV, 53, of Titusville, Fla., along with several other family members and friends were on resort property sledding after business hours.

+Nevins was sledding on a plastic disc when he collided with a snowmaking machine approximately 100 yards from Briarcliff Road.
+A member of the group called 911, according to the incident report filed by Village of Sugar Mountain Police Department.

 (0) comments